Fresh strategies to help consumers achieve a balanced lifestyle

 From farm-to-table, to juicing to shakes, to essential oils, boot camps, spin and meditation, the health and wellness space is expanding rapidly—into the home into the workplace, and into live events.

-The Fast Company Innovation Festival in New York City in October offered more than 30 sessions tied to wellness.
+The Fast Company Innovation Festival in New York City last October offered more than 30 sessions tied to wellness.
 One session, by SoulCycle, offered a special ride and Q&A with SoulCycle ceo Melanie Whelan and senior instructor Trammell.
 SXSW last year launched the SXSW Wellness Expo offering more than 100 exhibitors, content and classes.
 Consumer-focused wellness properties continue to expand, too, like Wanderlust, with its three subsidiary properties, and Livestrong’s Stronger Weekend event at The Rose Bowl in Pasadena, CA.

 According to data from Statista, the health and wellness market in the U.S. reached $167 billion in 2017, and it was expected to increase by another $4 billion this year.
 Brands that have jumped in and embraced fitness-focused activations have experienced explosive growth of their programs over the last couple of years, too.